Rapha at 159 Prince Street is a cycling enthusiast's home

-I'm assuming there may have been something relevant about the brand on the carpet that had a table on top of it.
+I'm assuming there may have been something relevant about the brand on the carpet with a table on top.

 My wrap-up of this SoHo retail visit...

-One thing is for certain, brands that can present themselves in innovative ways like Reddy, and those who can develop a community like Rapha are the way forward.
+One thing is for sure: brands that can present themselves in innovative ways, like Reddy, and those who can develop a community like Rapha, are the way forward.